CassandraMaldonado/LLM_Healthcare/README.md

 - **Comparisons to baseline:** fine-tuned model vs. base model performance.

-## Notebooks
+## Notebooks (in Gpt-oss/)

-This repository also contains interactive Jupyter notebooks for experimentation and testing:
+These notebooks provide runnable workflows to explore and test the models interactively.
+They complement the production scripts by giving you a more hands-on way to understand and validate each training stage.

 LLama_13b.ipynb